How to Write Goals key Responsibility Areas (KRAs) for Sales, Marketing, HR, IT, and Finance

 Organization KPIKRAsGoals

-New Customer AcquisitionFormulate organization’s staffing strategies for current and future demands.– Hiring and onboarding of Sales team for Mid-west region by end of Q1
+New Customer AcquisitionDevelop and implement staffing strategies to meet the organization’s current and future talent acquisition.– Hiring and onboarding of Sales team for Mid-west region by end of Q1

 Identify Talent Development Needs– Setup of product training programs for sales team members